 Professional models have better technology and better sensors that help produce high-quality images.
 You can choose to bring either a DSLR or a mirrorless camera with you.
 Either way, it’s essential that you have a backup camera as you never know what could happen to your first choice.

 You can decide to carry as many camera lenses as you’d like, but they better be optimized to capture quality landscape images.
 There are two primary lenses that you should never lack.
-Carry a wide-angle lens for shooting panoramic mountain shots and zoom lenses for when you want to capture sharp details.
+Carry a wide-angle lens for shooting panoramic mountain shots and a telephoto lens for when you want to closeup and capture sharp details of the mountains.

 A tripod has to be one of the most underrated pieces of equipment for mountain photography.
 Many photographers will shoot as they hold their camera then feel disappointed when the smaller details are magnified.

 A tripod can help you solve this.
 It’ll hold the camera steady, especially when shooting with slower shutter speeds.
 In a darker setting, a tripod lets you shoot with a low ISO and avoid noise.
 Get a tripod strong and stable enough so it won’t shake when shooting outdoors, yet be light enough not to be a burden when carrying it.

 Beginner (and even experienced) landscape photographers may not always consider this.
 However, a shutter remote or cable is essential, so you don’t risk blurring your images as you press the shutter button.
 It comes in handy when you’re shooting long exposures.